TEG in Secondary Schools

 • TEG is an Irish language qualification which is recognised nationally and internationally

-• Students gain experience of sitting a formal oral exam, which is invaluable to them in their preparation for the Leaving Certificate Irish exam.
+• Students gain experience of taking a formal oral exam, which is invaluable to them in their preparation for the Leaving Certificate Irish exam.

 • They develop important communication skills, which in turn will benefit their language learning skills.